Jack Kerouac: Legacy

+In 2005, Kerouac was mentioned in the single "Nolwenn Ohwo!" by French pop singer-songwriter Nolwenn Leroy, released on her album Histoires Naturelles.

 In 2007, Kerouac was posthumously awarded an honorary Doctor of Letters degree from the University of Massachusetts Lowell.

 In 2009, the movie One Fast Move or I'm Gone – Kerouac's Big Sur was released.
 It chronicles the time in Kerouac's life that led to his novel Big Sur, with actors, writers, artists, and close friends giving their insight into the book.
 The movie also describes the people and places on which Kerouac based his characters and settings, including the cabin in Bixby Canyon.
 An album released to accompany the movie, "One Fast Move or I'm Gone", features Benjamin Gibbard (Death Cab for Cutie) and Jay Farrar (Son Volt) performing songs based on Kerouac's Big Sur.

 In 2010, during the first weekend of October, the 25th anniversary of the literary festival "Lowell Celebrates Kerouac" was held in Kerouac's birthplace of Lowell, Massachusetts.
 It featured walking tours, literary seminars, and musical performances focused on Kerouac's work and that of the Beat Generation.

 In the 2010s, there was a surge in films based on the Beat Generation.
 Kerouac has been depicted in the films Howl and Kill Your Darlings.
 A feature film version of On the Road was released internationally in 2012, and was directed by Walter Salles and produced by Francis Ford Coppola.
 Independent filmmaker Michael Polish directed Big Sur, based on the novel, with Jean-Marc Barr cast as Kerouac.
 The film was released in 2013.

 A species of Indian platygastrid wasp that is phoretic (hitch-hiking) on grasshoppers is named after him as Mantibaria kerouaci.

 In October 2015, a crater on the planet Mercury was named in his honor.

 The Cadets Drum and Bugle Corps based their 2022 production Rearview Mirror off of Kerouac's travels across America and his novel On the Road.

+The 2023 Dierks Bentley song "Walking Each Other Home" opens with the lyrics "Kerouac gave me a book of poems."